techascent/tvm-clj/README.md

 ### Image Scaling (TVM vs OpenCV)

 Faster (and correct) bilinear filtering.
 Handily beats opencv::resize for bilinear in quality and code readability.
-Implementing the exact binlinear algorithm using the same tvm schedule nets about an order of magnitude improvement
+Implementing the exact same bilinear algorithm as opencv using the same tvm schedule as the correct algorithm nets about an order of magnitude improvement over opencv.

 ```clojure
 ;; cpu, algorithm run 10 times